HeyImAmethyst/SkinToneLoader/README.md

 # Install

 - Install the latest version of SMAPI.
-- Install the mod from Nexus.
+- Install the mod from Nexus and add it to your mods folder.
-- Unzip any Skin Tone Loader content packs into the Mods folder to install them.
+- Unzip any Skin Tone Loader content packs into your Mods folder to install them.
 - Run the game using SMAPI.

 # Uninstall
-- simply delete the mod from the mods folder (Note that deleting this mod then loading the game afterward will reset the skin tone to the first default one).
+- Simply delete the mod from your mods folder (Note that deleting this mod then loading the game afterward will reset the skin tone to the first default one).

 **Creating a skin tone texture**